Frequently Asked Questions

 Tuition and Fees

-All students are encouraged to apply for external awards (SSHRC, OGS, Vanier) and CSI provides resources in support of external award applications.
+All students are asked to apply for external awards (CGRS-D, OGS) each year.
+Also, CSI provides resources in support of external award applications.
 Other potential sources of funding can be found on the web page dedicated to Scholarships and Awards.

 Canadian students should consider applying for OSAP, the Ontario Graduate Scholarship, various SSHRC programs, SGS University Wide Awards, and Restricted Departmental Awards.
 Deadlines are as early as October of the year preceding registration.
 International students should seek financial support from their home countries and should also apply for the Ontario Graduate Scholarship.